Safety Razor vs Cartridge Razor – Which Is Best For You?

 Enjoyment – Safety Razors Stand Out

-I swear that most of those who swear by using the old traditional shaving method of lathering up and shaving with a safety razor do it for the enjoyment of good grooming, even myself.
+I see that most of those who swear by using the old traditional shaving method of lathering up and shaving with a safety razor do it for the enjoyment of good grooming, even myself.

 It has become a kind of hobby!

 Safety razors have made somewhat of a comeback in recent years, as many traditional things do, and it’s not all about saving time and ease.
-Sometimes treating oneself well comes first, and why not?
+Sometimes, treating oneself well comes first, and why not?

 You can, of course, get into trying out various shaving creams, pre-shave oils, and other products if you shave with multi-blade cartridges, but for me, that obsession kicked off once I bought a safety razor.